 Sutil still bitter over snub and says Hamilton must grow up 23 August, 2013 Adrian Sutil and Lewis Hamilton were once good mates Adrian Sutil has stepped up his rhetoric against former good mate Lewis Hamilton, revealing the 2008 F1 World Champion is yet to come forward to make amends.
 Amid Sutil’s legal troubles of 2011, he branded Briton Hamilton a coward for refusing to step up as a witness in his assault trial.
 The German duly sat out 2012 but returned to Formula 1 with Force India this year, and Hamilton promptly vowed to put their broken friendship back on track.
 But, months later, Sutil said the Mercedes driver has done nothing.
 “He is not able to speak – maybe he is scared of me, I don’t know,” he told The National newspaper on Thursday at Spa.
 “There is a time when people have to grow up and he hasn’t …” added Sutil.
 He speculated that Hamilton’s personality might be the victim of his success, having grown up in a council flat but then, while still a boy, signed by McLaren mentor Ron Dennis.
 “Maybe,” said Sutil.
 “You suddenly go from being not interesting to being at the top and everyone loves you.
 You get the best from everywhere, you have a lot of money suddenly and this all affects your life.
 “Hopefully, you wake up early and then you can sort out your life to be successful.
 Some people don’t get that.
 “If you have only a lot of possessions and no friends, you will be a lonely and sad man,” Sutil concluded.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.